skysedge/skysedge.github.io/_posts/2024-07-03-blog-at-edge.md

 soldered with a hot air station instead of our reflow oven.
 So for now, production is stalled until more of those parts arrive.

-Wise readers should be chastising us for letting this part run out expectedly!
+Wise readers should be chastising us for letting this part run out unexpectedly!
 Indeed, our inventory management is a little suboptimal.
 We've set up [InvenTree][inventree], and it works great, but taking inventory of the parts on our pick and place machine is not trivial.
 Some places actually have a whole